 Please note there are exceptions to this rule:

-- Certain circumstances do not require patients to wait the 24-month waiting period
+- Certain circumstances do not require patients to wait for the 24-month waiting period

 - If SSDI checks because of ALS (Amyotrophic Lateral Sclerosis) Medicare will automatically start the same month that your SSDI benefits start